MicrosoftDocs/memdocs/windows-365/enterprise/create-azure-network-connection.md

 As part of the connection process, the Windows 365 service is granted the following permissions:

 - Reader permission on the Azure subscription.
-- Windows365 Network Interface Contributor role on the specified resource group.
+- Windows 365 Network Interface Contributor role on the specified resource group.
-- Windows365 Network User role on the virtual network.
+- Windows 365 Network User role on the virtual network.

 ## Requirements